mergewayhq/mergeway-cli/docs/src/how-to/setup-mergeway-pre-commit.md

 ```

 - If the repo already follows Mergeway’s canonical layout, the command prints `mergeway-fmt..................................Passed`.
-- If output shows `Failed`, inspect the listed files, rerun `mw fmt --in-place <file>` manually if needed, then stage the changes.
+- If output shows `Failed`, inspect the listed files, rerun `mw fmt <file>` manually if needed, then stage the changes.

 Developers now get immediate feedback before commits ever leave their machines, and CI stays clean because repositories reach GitHub with consistent Mergeway formatting.